Linkai2019/Work_Record/14 Nov. 2019.md

 - Disscussion with Renaud 10:00 to 11:40
 > Give me two paper in Nuclear Boiling and explain the starting of my work by reproduct Bruno's work, _on the role of void_, the influence between fragment size and explosion strength. the saturation of explosion strength with reduce of fragment size

+- Find the lecture of Landau for hydrodynamic and shock wave 13:00 to 15:00
+- Continue to read the notes of G.Berthoud and read the beginning of Shock Wave in Landau's lecture book for fluid mecanique.
+15:00 to 18:00